About Vinyl Siding

 Holes: Your two main siding enemies are weather and insects.
 From burrowing termites to Mother Nature’s punishment, keep an eye out for glaring holes in your siding.

 It's affordable.
 The cost savings over wood siding, aluminum siding or any other material are high - in fact it’s almost half of what you’d pay for wood.

 It's extremely versatile and low-maintenance.
 One of the major benefits of vinyl is there’s no need to paint your home, ever again.
-It resists pesky pets and termites unlike engineered wood siding.
+It resists pesky pets and termites unlike wood siding.
 It will never rot.
 A quick wash once per year (to remove mildew and dirt) will keep the siding looking new for a long time.
 This saves from unexpected home costs and you’ll be getting your money’s worth.

 It's more durable than other options.
 Heavy wind, rain, hail, and extreme sun will not affect the look or integrity of your siding.
 In many cases, the warranty of this type of siding lasts upwards of 50 years to a lifetime.
 The chemistry of vinyl siding makes it much harder to ignite and easier to extinguish.
 Despite claims to the contrary, the smoke is not any more toxic than wood.